I’m working on Azure and honestly, I cry nearly every day. I have never seen such crazy infrastructure and support.

 In addition, I accepted the reality: this client won’t improve its infrastructure so I won’t waste my energy.

 Yes, it’s a dangerous cooldown because I’m becoming indifferent to this client but I’m not paid to destroy my health (physical and/or mental).

 So my complete way is:

-If it’s really hard to handle, just keeping in mind that this current work is just a journey, not a destination: mercenary!
+If it’s really hard to handle, just keep in mind that this current work is just a journey, not a destination: mercenary!

 Take care of your mental health, it’s very important for your physical health.

-If you work at good company, maybe they’ve a solution like Yogist and in that case, you’re very lucky.
+If you work at a good company, maybe they have a solution like Yogist and in that case, you’re very lucky.